modal-inria/MixtComp/MixtComp/README.md

 The developer tools must be installed, by typing `xcode-select --install` in a terminal.
 This will provide a C++ compiler and a build toolchain.

-We recommand using Homebrew to manage dependencies.
+We recommend using Homebrew to manage dependencies.
 Installation is easy, follow instructions at <https://brew.sh/>

 The additional libraries can then be installed using: